sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 In order to ensure that kexec will verify the new kernel, need to do the following additions:
  - When building the kernel is necessary to set this flag CONFIG_KEXEC_VERIFY_SIG to be “true”.

-	This means that the new kernel that will be install in warmboot will be verified.
+    This means that the new kernel that will be installed in warmboot will be verified.

  - Is necessary to add flag ‘-s’ to kexec.

     This is to ensure that kexec will be secure as well.

 Note: key that will verify the signature will be embedded in build time in Vmlinuz similar than what we did for KO.

 ###  1.11. <a name='RestrictionsLimitations'></a>Restrictions/Limitations
-Explained in the requirement chapter.
+The switch (device) should support UEFI and ONIE OS installed.

 ###  1.12. <a name='TestingRequirementsDesign'></a>Testing Requirements/Design
 Explain what kind of unit testing, system testing, regression testing, warmboot/fastboot testing, etc.,